 Tips For Juicy Oven Roasted Chicken

+1-Bring the meat to room temperature before cooking.
 Cooking any type of meat while it’s cold will result in uneven cooking, which could be undercooking, overcooking, or both at the same time.
-This is because the outside of the meat will cook more quickly than the inside.
+For the best results, remove the meat from the fridge and leave it at room temperature for 45-60 minutes before roasting.

 According to USDA food safety guidelines, as long as the temperature of the room is below 85°F and the chicken doesn’t stay out for longer than 2 hours, it is perfectly safe to use.

+2-Use a large roasting pan with high sides when possible.
 In order for the meat to cook evenly, heat needs to circulate all the way around it.
 So, you have to use a pan that is large enough to fit the chicken.
 Also, a pan with high sides ensures that the heat stays closer to the roasting chicken.

 There are many factors that can effect the cook time of the chicken, like size of the chicken and oven temperature.
 So it’s very important not to roast chicken by time alone.
 Use a digital instant-read cooking thermometer to determine when it’s done.
 Chicken is safe to eat when the internal temperature of the thickest part of the breast or thigh reaches 165°F.

+4-Allow the meat to rest before carving.
 After removing chicken from the oven, it’s important to allow the juices to redistribute back into the meat.
 Otherwise, when you slice into the meat, the juices will end up on your cutting board.

+5-Preheat the oven.
 This is another common mistake.
 The oven needs to be hot enough to start the roasting process.
 So make sure to preheat your oven to 425°F before placing the meat inside.

 How To Make Roast Chicken

-TIP: For easier cleanup, line your roasting pan with a sheet of aluminum foil.
+PRO TIP: For easier cleanup, line your roasting pan with a sheet of aluminum foil.

-- Clean it.
+Prepare the chicken for roasting: Clean it first.
 Take the chicken out of the package and use paper towels to dry it off.
 Be sure to check the cavity for giblets and neck.
 You can discard them, or use them to make chicken stock.

-Use your fingers to apply salt and pepper all over the inside of the cavity.
+Apply seasoning: Use your fingers to apply salt and pepper all over the inside of the cavity.
 Don’t be afraid, give it a good amount of seasoning.

 Then, insert half a lemon, quarter of an onion, garlic bulb, sage, and thyme into the cavity.
 Next, use cotton twine to tie the legs together.